clnair-ascm/aqpet/README.md

 ```
 ### Weather normalisation

-In the **aqpet**, the weather normalisation adheres to the approach similar to that of Grange et al. (2018), yet it operates independently of the initial model construction phase — once the model is formulated through an automated machine learning procedure (i.e., 'autoMod'), the weather normalisation function takes a step further.
+In the **aqpet**, the weather normalisation adheres to the approach similar to that of Grange et al. (2018), yet it operates independently of the initial model construction phase — once the model is formulated through an automated machine learning procedure (i.e., `autoMod`), the weather normalisation function takes a step further.

-This function, denoted as 'wenorm', is executed using the following syntax.
+This function, denoted as `wenorm`, is executed using the following syntax.

-• 'constant_variables': Refers to the set of variables that are held fixed throughout the resampling process.
+• `constant_variables`: Refers to the set of variables that are held fixed throughout the resampling process.
-• 'num_interations': Specifies the number of resampling iterations.
+• `num_interations`: Specifies the number of resampling iterations.

 ```r
 wenorm(data, model,